-If the complainant is a staff member, the AP will be augmented with two members chosen from the Staff Advisory Board (SAB), which is established by the Associate Vice President for Finance and Administration and Director of Human Resources and consists of staff members trained in matters of discrimination and harassment.
+If the complainant is a staff member, the AP will be augmented with two members chosen from the Staff Advisory Board (SAB), which is established by the Chief Human Resources Officer and consists of staff members trained in matters of discrimination and harassment.
 The two staff members of the AP are subject to restrictions similar to those of the two faculty members.

-p.
+q.
 GRIEVANCE PANEL (GP)-Appointed